• Skip to primary navigation

 Jump to Recipe

-This Balsamic Slow Cooker Pot Roast is an easy, healthy make-ahead main dish recipe that takes 5 minutes of prep time (no browning required).
+This balsamic slow cooker pot roast is an easy, healthy make-ahead main dish recipe that takes 5 minutes to prepare (no browning required).
 This crock pot roast is my go-to dish for holiday entertaining.

 overhead view of a plate of shredded Slow Cooker Pot Roast

-I adore this recipe because it's the most delicious crock pot roast I've ever had!
-It's healthy (Paleo, keto, gluten-free, dairy-free, etc.), and can be prepared and cooked overnight in the slow cooker.
-This meatloaf is another delicious recipe to serve to guests too!
+This balsamic slow cooker pot roast is the most delicious crock pot roast I’ve ever had!
+It’s healthy (allergy-friendly), and can be prepared and cooked overnight in the slow cooker.

 I usually start this roast cooking just before I go to bed on Christmas Eve (or the night before any holiday or hosting a meal).
 Then, when it is finished cooking in the morning, I shred it, make the gravy, and then reheat everything when it's dinner time - making the holiday meal very low-stress so I can enjoy every moment with my family.